Frequently Asked Questions

 What kind of potting soil do you use?

-Many of my seeds were started in Pro-Mix BX potting medium.
+Many of our seeds were started in Pro-Mix BX potting medium.
 It contains mycorrhizal fungi and natural biofungicides.
 Below is information from the Pro-Mix website along with an in-depth video explanation.

 The main benefits of mycorrhizae include: